puppetlabs/puppet-specifications/file_paths.md

 # puppet-agent (*nix)

-The package will create two services `puppet` and `mcollective`, both running as `root` by default.
+The package will create the following services `puppet`, `mcollective`, and `pxp-agent`, all running as `root` by default.
 It will not create a `puppet` user or group.
 The files annotated by an '*' indicate that they are created by package installation.

     Path                                  Setting                        3.x